-The Annual Juried Rio Brazos Art Exhibition opens at 3 p.m. on April 14th, 2013 at the Dora Lee Langdon Cultural & Educational Center Concert Hall in Granbury, Texas.
-The exhibition is supported by the Granbury Arts Alliance, the City of Granbury, Tarleton State University, and numerous local and regional businesses.
+The 19th Annual Juried Rio Brazos Art Exhibition opens at 3 p.m. on April 17th, 2016 at the Dora Lee Langdon Cultural & Educational Center Concert Hall in Granbury, Texas.
+The exhibition is sponsored by Tarleton State University, the Granbury Arts Alliance, the City of Granbury and supported by numerous local and regional businesses.
 The coordinators of this event plan to create an atmosphere that will inspire, educate and entertain as well as attract quality art and discriminating buyers.

 The Dora Lee Langdon Cultural and Educational Center is nestled one block off Granbury’s historic square in the Brazos River Valley and serves as a focal point for the fine arts in the Lake Granbury area.
 The Langdon Center serves as the cultural and educational hub of the downtown area in cooperation with the City of Granbury and Tarleton State University.

 Accepted artwork will be selected at the discretion of the juror.
 Works are grouped according to the type of media received.
-Approximately over $5,000 in cash and merchandise awards are anticipated.
-The Dora Lee Langdon Best of Show will receive a $1,000 cash award.
-Four $500 cash awards will be awarded, along with ten $100 cash awards.
-Each year the accepted artists receive a merchandise award for being selected as an RBAE artist.
+Over $5,000 in cash and merchandise awards are anticipated.